Skip to main content

 “Who is that?”
 He asked as he heard the name for the first time in his life.

 Bibha arrived alone, two days later.
 Narayan couldn’t come with her as Lila had her examinations the next week.
 They promised to follow as soon as it was over.
 I went to the station to pick her up.
 Bibha appeared before me, dressed in a rather modern saree and simple jewellery, much like the ones Boudi wore, and the moment she saw me, she broke down.
-I didn’t have words to console her, as I silently picked up her luggage to take her home and she wiped her tears in a neatly folded floral handkerchief she took out from her purse.
+I didn’t have words to console her, as I silently picked up her luggage to take her home, and she wiped her tears with a neatly folded floral handkerchief she took out from her purse.
 We didn’t share a single word throughout the journey back home.
 It was the moment that Bibha met Lata, almost two years after her marriage, that the two hugged and cried and had a lot to share.
-I let them have their moment as I handed the luggage to Kanai and walked away to my room, visibly disturbed perhaps.
-A little while later Lata came to check on me worryingly running her fingers through my hair as I lay on the bed, eyes closed.
+I let them have their moment as I handed the luggage to Kanai and walked away to my room, visibly disturbed, perhaps.
+A little while later, Lata came to check on me, worryingly running her fingers through my hair as I lay on the bed, eyes closed.
 I smiled faintly at her touch to reassure her in vain.
 Bibha met Thamma, who was feeling a little better that day.
 She even ate all her meals, the nurse had gushed.
-She was then informed by Dada, much to my surprise about our decision to inform the other half of the family.
+She was then informed by Dada, much to my surprise, about our decision to inform the other half of the family.
 She seemed to keep her opinion to herself as she nodded silently.
-Perhaps Bibha, like all other married women accepted that just like that, one fine day, this house, its people, and the ability to opinionate and decide for them was snatched from her, by a single stroke of vermillion on her hairline.
+Perhaps Bibha, like all other married women, accepted that just like that, one fine day, this house, its people, and the ability to opinionate and decide for them was snatched from her by a single stroke of vermilion on her hairline.

 Crisis often brings out the best and worst in people.
-We were shocked to receive a telegram back from Dibya Jethu who informed us that he would come to see Thamma and seek her forgiveness.
-Another came from Pishima who informed us that she was away, at her son’s newly settled home in Bombay and couldn’t come to see her dying mother because her new daughter-in-law was expecting.
+We were shocked to receive a telegram back from Dibya Jethu, who informed us that he would come to see Thamma and seek her forgiveness.
+Another came from Pishima, who informed us that she was away, at her son’s newly settled home in Bombay and couldn’t come to see her dying mother because her new daughter-in-law was expecting.
 I was angry.
 I couldn’t help but remember all of Pishima's letters that Thamma had neatly saved in a box over the years.
 Her only surviving child was so aloof.
 Lata and Boudi got busy preparing the house for Jetha’s arrival.
 He was an old man, and that meant he perhaps wouldn’t arrive alone.
-I noticed that all of a sudden Thamma’s illness made us closer than we ever were.
-Dada listened patiently to my words, Boudi got along with Lata and amid the grim situation we faced, and the anxiety we endured every single day, we were a family.
+I noticed that all of a sudden, Thamma’s illness made us closer than we ever were.
+Dada listened patiently to my words, Boudi got along with Lata, and amid the grim situation we faced, and the anxiety we endured every single day, we were a family.
 Dibya Jethu was an old man with a rather orthodox belief system.
-I was seeing him after decades and yet immediately recognized his face.
+I was seeing him after decades, and yet I immediately recognised his face.
 I was suddenly disappointed.
-He had left, arguing with Baba and never bothered to come back once when he was gone.
+He had left, arguing with Baba, and never bothered to come back once when he was gone.
 Nevertheless, we had to welcome him because of Thamma.

 “I am not a guest.”
 He said scornfully at Dada when he asked Boudi to bring him tea.
 “I grew up here.
 I will ask for things from Bouma when I need them.”

-Everything that transpired after she left us, sometimes still overwhelms me.
+Everything that transpired after she left us sometimes still overwhelms me.
 They say people exaggerate that your life can change overnight.
 It did for us.
 Among the people who had arrived to pay their last respects to the lady were her lawyers from the firm in Calcutta.
 They had by this time been accustomed to me handling the estates.
-One of the partners at the firm, Mr Bagchi pulled Dada and me aside and broke the news that turned our world upside down.
+One of the partners at the firm, Mr Bagchi, pulled Dada and me aside and broke the news that turned our world upside down.
 Mr Bagchi talked of a will Prasanna Debi had left to be carried out after her demise.
-A will stated that all the property, estate and even the house was to be sold off and the money divided, one-fourth going to us, and three fourth to Dadu’s other sons.
-She had however left her own jewellery to Bibhabati, her sarees to Lata and our mother’s things were to be divided equally among her son’s brides.
+A will stated that all the property, estate and even the house were to be sold off and the money divided, one-fourth going to us, and three-fourths to Dadu’s other sons.
+She had, however, left her own jewellery to Bibhabati, her sarees to Lata, and our mother’s things were to be divided equally among her son’s brides.
 The lawyer stated that he was to carry out the process over the next six months and eventually hand over the money to us.

-Lata had walked into the room, wiping her hand in her anchol looking rather tired, a few days later, as she closed the door to lament how suddenly empty the house looked.
+Lata had walked into the room, wiping her hands on her anchol, looking rather tired, a few days later, as she closed the door to lament how suddenly empty the house looked.

 Comments